Andy-UTAS/SSP/docs/1-intoduction/1-4-emetalsII.md

 g(\varepsilon) \mathrm{d} \varepsilon = \frac{3n}{2\varepsilon_F}\left(\frac{\varepsilon}{\varepsilon_F}\right)^{1/2}
 $$

-??? question  "Verify the above expression.
+??? question  "1.4.3 Verify the above expression.
 A good starting point would be to find a value for the number of electrons inside the sphere defined by $k_F$ for $T=0$"

     _Do the maths_, integral of the Heaviside just means intergral is the volume of a sphere.